 Out of the millions of users who interact with the e-commerce platform, each of these interactions are further represented as complicated graphs and processing is then done by some sophisticated Machine learning jobs on this data using Apache Spark

-One other giant in this industry, who has ruled this industry for long periods is eBay. eBay uses Apache Spark to provide offers to targeted customers based on their earlier experiences and also tries to leave no stone unturned in enhancing the customer experience with them.
+Apache Spark at eBay: One other giant in this industry, who has ruled this industry for long periods is eBay. eBay uses Apache Spark to provide offers to targeted customers based on their earlier experiences and also tries to leave no stone unturned in enhancing the customer experience with them.

 Healthcare industry is the newest in imbibing more and more use cases with the advanced of technologies to provide world class facilities to their patients.
 Apache Spark is gaining the attention in being the heartbeat in most of the Healthcare applications.

 Apache Spark at MyFitnessPal: One of the largest health and fitness portal named MyFitnessPal provides their services in helping people achieve and attain a healthy lifestyle through proper diet and exercise.
 The portal makes use of the data provided by the users in an attempt to identify high quality food items and passing these details to Apache Spark for the best suggestions.
 The use case where Apache Spark was put to use was able to scan through food calorie details of 80+ million users.

-Many software vendors have taken up to this cause of analyzing patient past medical history to provide better suggestions, food habits, and applicable medications to avoid any future medical situations that they might face.
+Apache Spark at PSL: Many software vendors have taken up to this cause of analyzing patient past medical history to provide better suggestions, food habits, and applicable medications to avoid any future medical situations that they might face.
 Patients with history of Sugar, Cardiovascular issues, Cervical Cancer and etc. have taken advantage of such services and identified cases earlier to treat them properly.

 Apache Spark has created a huge wave of good vibes in the gaming industry to identify patterns from real time user and events, to harvest on lucrative opportunities as like auto adjustments on gaming levels, targeted marketing, and player retention in final and so on.

-Apache Spark has found a new customer in the form of Yahoo to personalize their web content for targeted advertising.
+Apache Spark at Yahoo: Apache Spark has found a new customer in the form of Yahoo to personalize their web content for targeted advertising.
 Machine learning algorithms are put to use in conjunction with Apache Spark to identify on the topics of news that users are interested in going through, just like the trending news articles based on the users accessing Yahoo News services.

-One of the leading Video streaming company names Conviva, has put Apache Spark to use to delivery service at the best possible quality to their customers.
+Apache Spark at Conviva: One of the leading Video streaming company names Conviva, has put Apache Spark to use to delivery service at the best possible quality to their customers.
 This has been achieved by eliminating screen buffering and also in learning with great detail on what content to be shown when to who at what time to make it beneficial.

 Streaming devices at Netflix leverage upon the event data that is being captured and then leverage upon the Apache Spark Machine Learning capabilities to provide very efficient recommendations to their customers.
 Netflix is known to process at least 450 billion events a day that flow to server side applications directed to Apache Kafka.

-Pinterest, another interesting brand name which has put to use Apache Spark to discover the happening trends in user engagement details.
+Apache Spark at Pinterest: Pinterest, another interesting brand name which has put to use Apache Spark to discover the happening trends in user engagement details.
 This has been done to react to the developing latest trends in the real time by performing an in-depth analysis of user behaviors on their website.